 Arrested for a weapon violation in Las Vegas?

 If you have been arrested for a weapons offense, we advise you to contact a Las Vegas weapon charges attorney at De Castroverde Law Group at once.
-You may be the victim of a rights violation, faulty police work, have unreliable witnesses, conflicting stories, or other details that could open the door to a case dismissal, reduced charge, or an acquittal.
+You may be the victim of a rights violation, faulty police work, unreliable witnesses, conflicting stories, or other details that could open the door to a case dismissal, reduced charge, or an acquittal.

 We understand the impact a conviction will have on your personal and professional life.
 You face the real threat of loss of freedom and a long prison term with Nevada’s most dangerous criminals.
 We are here to help you fight back.